Cleaning Oriental Rugs

 Keeping an eye on moths is key to preventing any damage to textiles before it happens, as the moth larvae are the culprits for eating clothing and carpets you will need to eliminate any moths before they breed and lay eggs.

-Individual pieces cost £5 per square meter on top of washing charges.
+Moth proofing individual pieces cost £5 per square meter on top of washing charges.
 Full house treatment typically costs £300 per house plus £20 per litre of pesticide used.

 Traps and smoke bombs are extra if necessary.
 Please contact me if further information on this service is required.